-Alexei K. Ditter
+Alexei Kamran Ditter

 Medieval and late imperial Chinese prose, poetry, and fiction; Chinese literary theory; Chinese literary history.
+On leave spring 2018.

 Modern Chinese literature and culture, theories of modernity, nationalism, subjectivity, gender studies, film studies.